gchq/stroom-docs/content/en/news/releases/v07.02/new-features.md

 date: 2023-10-20
 tags:
 description: >
-  New features in this version of Stroom.
+  New features in Stroom version 7.2.
 ---

 ## New Document types